-The Committee agreed it would like to explore this area further at a future meeting.
-It was agreed that the Secretariat should arrange for presentations to cover: (a) the UK position: (b) the European position: and UK position; (b) the European position; and (c) the worldwide position.
-The Committee envisages that the proposed presentations will help it to determine its formal stance on these issues.
-At its 22 October 2014 Members received a presentation from the Chairman of the East Cafeta Datastich C AIC's Sustainability Committee.
+including feeding systems and the effect on the environment; and c) global demand for animal derived foods and prices for primary production. of Reading on items (a) and (b), In October 2014 Members received a presentation from the Chairman of the AIC's Sustainability Committee.
 The Committee agreed to revisit the area of sustainability at a future meeting.
-8. Feed Safety - Potential Gaps At its 1 June 2011 meeting, the Committee was asked to consider potential safety gaps in the feed sector.
-It agreed to consider in further detail the following: identification of feed businesses; awareness/competence of feed business operators (FeBOs); and imports.
-To identify potential gaps in feed safety and provide recommendations to address the gaps identified.
-The Committee explored the three areas during 2012 and 2013 including presentations from industry organisations (e.g. the Agricultural Industries
+Feed Safety - Potential Gaps In June 2011, the Committee was asked to consider potential safety gaps in the feed sector.
+It agreed to consider in further detail the following: • identification of feed businesses; To identify potential gaps in feed safety and provide recommendations to address the gaps identified.